mmotti/pihole-gravity-optimise/README.md

 1. Identifies gravity table entries that do not match items in any DNSMASQ conf files.
 1. Creates a new, optimised gravity table

+### Requirements
+1. This script requires **Python 3.6+** in order to run.
+It has been written and tested on Raspbian Buster / DietPi.
+2. The script must be run as root (sudo)

 ### Example Output ###
 ```
 dietpi@DietPi:/mnt/dietpi_userdata$ sudo python3 test.py